 Breast reduction is surgical reshaping and removal of breast tissue to improve the appearance of your breasts and reduce their size.

-Breasts that are too large can be an extremely frustrating problem.
-Breast reduction surgery may be able to help you if you have enlarged breasts and are:
+Breast reduction surgery in Sydney is a commonly requested procedure as breasts that are too large can interfere with the active and busy lifestyles women lead in our city.
+Breast reduction surgery may help you if you have enlarged breasts and are:

 - unhappy with the appearance of your large breasts